 This station stood alongside the A99.
 The station building backs onto the A road.
 The platform was on the east side of the line.
 There was a goods siding to the south, approached by a reversing spur parallel with the platform line.

 This was a single platform station.
 The platform was on the east side of the line with a building typical of the line, such as that preserved at Thrumster.

 This was a single platform station.
 The platform was on the east side of the line.
-North of the station were three sidings and a loading bank, all on the east side of the line and served from the south alongside the station.
+North of the station were two sidings and a loading bank, all on the east side of the line and served from the south alongside the station.

 This was the southern terminus of the single track line from Wick.
 It was a one platform station with a generously sized goods yard.
 It was in the northern part of Lybster.
 Lybster Harbour was once a busy fishing port established by the British Fisheries Society but suffered with the collapse of over-fishing of herring around 1900.